daftpoe/GX-music-Daftpoe/README.md

 ## Changelog

+### Version 0.0.3 (2025-05-08)
+- Redesigned the popup UI with a modern layout, styled dropdown, and buttons.
+- Fixed wrap-around issue by ensuring elements fit within the popup’s width.

 ### Version 0.0.2 (2025-05-08)
 - Fixed an issue where a Cloudflare script was injected into `popout.html`, which could cause CSP violations.
 - Updated the `<title>` in `popout.html` to "GX-music-Daftpoe" for consistency.\